Paving the way for service integration and smarter mobility in our cities

 As connectivity increases in our societies making all aspects of every-day life more seamless, urban populations expect the same convenience in the way they move around their cities.
 From connecting transport services to connecting infrastructure, technology has enabled significant change in urban environments in the last few years – change that shows no sign of slowing.

-This webinar will bring together speakers from the upcoming Intelligent Transport Conference (5-6 November) to discuss best practice and the steps that need to be taken to enable MaaS and service integration.
+In this webinar we brought together speakers from the upcoming Intelligent Transport Conference (5-6 November) to discuss best practice and the steps that need to be taken to enable MaaS and service integration.
 From public transport operators to new mobility players, what’s the best approach for transport providers to take when it comes to trying to meet the skyrocketing expectations of customers?

 - Open data and information sharing